Hey, you. Unreasonably Intense Sports Parent.

 It means placing an overt and unyielding expectation of victory on a kid is a bad idea.
-It means emphasizing performance and outcome ahead of social interaction is a bad idea.
-It means acting like a jackass by berating coaches and officials is a really bad idea.
+Stop emphasizing performance and outcome ahead of social interaction.
+Don’t act like a jackass by berating coaches and officials.

 It does not mean we shouldn’t place any expectations whatsoever on our kids.